Scope & limits (disclaimer)

 What a deep-clean visit typically covers

-Exact tasks depend on the written scope agreed with the provider.
+Exact tasks vary depending on the agreed-upon written scope and the type of property being serviced.

 Disinfection protocols (methods, not marketing)